postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 Contact us via our [Support Center](https://support.postman.com/hc/en-us) for assistance.

 * **I'm an admin, why can't I assign the billing role?**
-Billing roles can only be granted by a fellow team member with a billing role.
+Billing roles can be granted by a [Super Admin](#team-roles) or by a fellow team member with a billing role.
 If this is not possible, contact us via our [Support Center](https://support.postman.com/hc/en-us) for assistance.

-* **Is there a "Super Admin" role?**
-A "Super Admin" role is being considered for development.
-You can track progress and upvote [this issue on GitHub](https://github.com/postmanlabs/postman-app-support/issues/6102) to show your support.

 * **Our colleague left the organization, how can we access their collections?**
 You can remove a former colleague from your Postman team via your [dashboard](https://go.postman.co/team).
 When a collection owner is removed from your team, ownership of their shared collections is transferred to fellow team members and these collections will continue to exist in your Postman team.